The Next Accident

 About the Book

-What do you do when a killer targets the people you love the most?
-When he knows how to make them vulnerable?
-When he knows the same about you?
+What do you do when a killer targets the people you love most?
+How do you protect them when he knows their most secret fears and hidden desires?
+When he knows just when to strike?
+And, most of all, when he knows the same about you?

 Read more